 - Decide if you should elope or host a micro wedding.
 Think about if it’ll be just you two or if you want to have closest friends and family to attend.
 (Editor’s note: If you do host a micro-wedding with your parents or best friend present, stay socially distant and gift your loved ones cute wedding masks and personalized sanitizers. )

 - Consider something adventurous!
-If a backyard wedding isn’t for you, make it a mini destination and use a local or non local scenic backdrop to make it romantic and memorable.
+If a backyard wedding isn’t for you, make it a mini (local) destination and use a scenic backdrop to make it romantic and memorable.
 If you’re aiming for a location within a State Park or Federal Park, be sure to check online to make sure the park is open!

 - Set up live streaming and check connectivity.
 Hire a videographer who knows how to set up a live stream for quality instant viewing or have quality video coverage to share post elopement!
 If a videographer doesn’t fit your budget, make sure you have cellular data, hotspot or wifi within reach.

 - Ask vendors if they offer elopement or micro wedding packages.
 Elopement isnt a new thing, so there are elopement vendors out there, however, it doesn’t hurt to check with vendors to see if they offer elopement packages too.
-During this Covid time, there were a lot of vendors who had to adapt to the current situation!
+During this Covid time, there were a lot of vendors who had to adapt to the current situation but remember to stay safe and avoid travel outside of your local area!

 - Consider if you’ll be legally married or self unifying.
 Discuss how you will be unifying, whether if you have an officiant or of your state allows it, “self-unifying”.
 If you are having an officiant marrying you, apply for a marriage license with your local county clerk.
 There are some officiants who offer to obtain a marriage license for you to avoid applying at the county clerk.